 THP 485 Acting: Advanced Classical Scene Study.
-(3) S
+(3) A

 Rehearsal and performance of period, classical, and nonrealistic plays.
-Emphasis on delivery of poetic language.
-Prerequisites: THP 385 and acting concentration or written instructor approval.
+Emphasis on understanding poetic language and strong vocal and physical skills.
+Prerequisite: THP 385 or instructor approval.

 THP 486 The Meisner Approach to Acting.
 (3) A